HulsterHydrology/AHN3-downloader-based-on-shapefile/README.md

 # AHN3 Download Script

-This script allows for automated downloading of AHN3 files based on the geographical extent of a shapefile.
+This Python script allows for automated downloading of AHN3 files based on the geographical extent of a shapefile.

 ## Usage